fluxninja/aperture/docs/content/reference/policies/spec.md

 <!-- vale on -->

-Resources (Flux Meters, Classifiers etc.) to setup.
+Resources (such as Flux Meters, Classifiers) to setup.

 </dd>
 </dl>